jared-l-vine/hero6e-foundryvtt/README.md

 This system is for playing the sixth edition of the Hero System using FoundryVTT.

-HERO SystemTM � is DOJ, Inc.�s trademark for its roleplaying system.
+HERO SystemTM ® is DOJ, Inc.'s trademark for its roleplaying system.
-HERO System Copyright � 1984, 1989, 2002, 2009 by DOJ, Inc. d/b/a Hero Games.
+HERO System Copyright © 1984, 1989, 2002, 2009 by DOJ, Inc. d/b/a Hero Games.
 All rights
 reserved.
-Fantasy Hero � 2003, 2010 by DOJ, Inc. d/b/a Hero Games.
+Fantasy Hero © 2003, 2010 by DOJ, Inc. d/b/a Hero Games.
 All rights reserved.
-Star Hero � 2003, 2011 by DOJ, Inc. d/b/a Hero Games.
+Star Hero © 2003, 2011 by DOJ, Inc. d/b/a Hero Games.
 All rights reserved.
 All DOJ trademarks and copyrights used with permission.
 For further information about Hero Games and the HERO System, visit www.herogames.com.